1929 Indianapolis 500: Box score

+Race statistics

 Broadcasting

 The race was carried live on radio on WKBF-AM, in a partnership arranged with the Indianapolis News.
 The broadcast began at 9:30 a.m. local time, and was five and a half hours in duration.
 It was the fifth consecutive year the race was being carried on the radio through this format.
 WFBM also picked up the broadcast.

 The broadcast originated from the Pagoda, with microphones also set up in the pit area.
 The booth announcing staff included Chris Albion and John H. Heiney.
 John Mannix and a crew of four assistants handled the pit duties, and William F. Sturm was on hand to offer race summaries.

 At 2 p.m., NBC came on air for live national coverage of the final hour of the race.
 Anchor Graham McNamee's call was picked up on WKBF and 47 other NBC affiliates across the country.

 Legacy

 Ray Keech reigned as Indianapolis 500 champion for only 17 days.
 He would be fatally injured in a crash at Altoona Speedway on June 15, 1929.
 Keech joined Gaston Chevrolet and Joe Boyer (and later George Robson and Dan Wheldon) as Indy 500 winners who were killed in racing accidents the same year as their Indy victory.

 Despite the predictions of record speeds, the final race contested with the 91.5 cubic inch "specialized" racing machines failed to set records in either qualifying or the race.
 Peter DePaolo's 1924 race record (101.127 mph) would stand for another three years.
 The one-lap qualifying record (124.018 mph) set by Leon Duray in 1928 would also stand for nearly a decade until it fell.